jijames/ThinkingForest/_posts/2019-08-05-Vermicomposting-pt1.md

 ---
+layout: post
 title: Vermicomposting 101 - Getting Started
-layout: post
-description: An introduction into vermicomposting including how to get started.
+slug: "vermicomposting 101 getting started"
+author: Joshua
+share: true
-tags: [vermicomposting]
+tags: vermicomposting
 ---

 Today we are talking about vermicomposting; *using worms to break down food-waste into soil*.
 There are already some [excellent resources](https://lancaster.unl.edu/pest/resources/vermicompost107.shtml) online about how to get set up for vermicomposting.